Chandrashila/Projects-using-R/README.md

 # Projects-using-R
-This repository contains my academic (at University of Connecticut) projects (both worked as team and Individual exploration)
+This repository contains my academic (at University of Connecticut) projects (both worked as team and Individual work)